 Intercompany loans receivable are held at amortised cost.
-Terms of the intercompany loans receivable reflect the terms of the relevant external borrowing and any relevant swaps, although a small minority of external transactions are not perfectly matched with intercompany transactions.
-These external transactions include two index-linked swaps with £100.0 million notional each, that were restructured in November 2019 (refer to Fair Value measurements section on page 35 for more information), where the relevant intercompany loans have not been restructured.
+The terms of the intercompany loans receivable reflect the terms of the relevant external borrowing and any relevant swaps, although a small minority of external transactions are not perfectly matched with intercompany transactions.
+These external transactions include two index-linked swaps with £100.0 million notional each, that were restructured in November 2019 (refer to "Fair value measurements" section on page 36 for more information), where the relevant intercompany loans have not been restructured.
 In addition, there is a £100.0 million index-linked intercompany loan receivable from TWUL which is not linked to any external debt.